Skip navigation

 • The testing company or your provider will contact you with the results.

-If you are using a test to find out your risk of disease, be sure to talk to your health care provider.
+If you are using a test to find out your risk of disease, be sure to talk to your provider.
 These tests can't diagnose diseases and are not as accurate as traditional lab-based genetic tests.
 But if a home test shows you may be at higher risk, your provider can monitor your health more closely.

 COVID-19 Test